circleci/circleci-docs/jekyll/_ccie/preview.md

          ]
      }
      ```
 10. From the Management Console, click Start to start the application.
-It will take a few minutes to download all of the necesary docker containers.
+It will take a few minutes to download all of the necessary docker containers.
 If the Management Console reports that `Failure reported from operator: no such image` click Start again and it should continue.
 11. After the application has started, log in to CircleCI and start running 2.0 builds!

 ## Manual Installation